Sign that says Welcome to Colorful Colorado

 Notice of Intent

 Families who homeschool under the Homeschool Statute must provide a Notice of Intent at least 14 days before homeschooling begins.
-This should be a simple letter that includes your child’s name, birthdate, address, the name of the instructor, and certify that you will teach for the required amount of time.
+There should be a separate notice for each student, due annually.
+This should be a simple letter that includes your child’s name, birthdate, address, the name of the instructor, and how many days per week you plan to teach.
 If it is a testing year, you should also include where you plan to submit your test results.

 This letter should go to your local school district superintendent, as nonpublic education is not in the Colorado Department of Education’s jurisdiction.
 Licensed instructors do not need to provide a Notice of Intent.